YanLUsername/image-processing/version3-doubly-linked-list/README.md

 Version 3 will create and modify a movie rather than an image.
 The movie will be at a fixed 60 frames and resolution 512 × 288 pixels/frame.
 The program should also be able to handle movies of different resolution.
 The movie is played using a free X server, XMing.

 ### Features
-- Stores image pixels in a custom doubly linked list structure
+- Uses a doubly linked list to store image pixel data
-- Allows for efficient traversal and modifications across pixels
+- Traversal in both directions, allowing row/column-wise operations
-- Highlights advanced data structures and memory management
+- More advanced image/movie manipulation techniques

 ### Learning Highlights
 - Introduction to **doubly linked lists** in C
-- Memory management through the use of **Valgrind**
+- Memory management through the use of **Malloc()** and **Valgrind**
 - Modular program structure with **header and source files**
 - Use of **makefiles** for automating compilation and managing multiple source files